komlanAtitey/MIBCOVIS/README.md

 **Stages in MUBCOVID model framework for optimal visualization and interpretability of dimensionality reduction methods.pdf**.

-**a** Six dimensionality reduction methods selected  spanning three different model classes (Linear, non-linear, and Neural Network) used by MUBCOVID on different types of data.
+**a/** Six dimensionality reduction methods selected  spanning three different model classes (Linear, non-linear, and Neural Network) used by MUBCOVID on different types of data.
 All the three classes reduce the number of dimensions but in different ways and produce different visual outputs.

-**b** Metric set for data visualization and interpretability assessment.
+**b/** Metric set for data visualization and interpretability assessment.
 Five different quantitative metrics highlighted to evaluate and compare the performance of the DRMs for good visualization.

-**c** MUBCOVID computational framework to quantify, compare, visualize and interpret reduced high-dimensional data.
+**c/** MUBCOVID computational framework to quantify, compare, visualize and interpret reduced high-dimensional data.
 Y1, Y2, and Y3 stand respectively for accuracy scores in reducing the EMT, IPSC, and Spermatogenesis single cell data used in our study.

-**Step 1** Evaluate the correlation between feature of metrics for a given accuracy Y_1, Y_2, or Y_3 of DRM.
+**Step 1:** Evaluate the correlation between feature of metrics for a given accuracy Y_1, Y_2, or Y_3 of DRM.
 Based on the fact that the performance of methods vary according to the features of metrics, we define the accuracy of a method in reducing a high dimensional single cell data in terms of the dependency between the 5 features of the 5 metrics.

-**Step 2** Bayesian multilevel modeling to describe the performance of a method for a choosen feature of a metric as conditional depending on the moderation effects of other features of metrics.
+**Step 2:** Bayesian multilevel modeling to describe the performance of a method for a choosen feature of a metric as conditional depending on the moderation effects of other features of metrics.
 MUBCOVID models the relationship between multiple independent or predictor variables (metric features) and one dependent or criterion variable (Accuracy of method defined independently by Y1, Y2, and Y3 respectively for the EMT, IPSC, and spermatogenesis single cell data).
 The multilevel design allows the multivariate  modeling of visualization performance at the same time, thus, taking complex dependency structures into account.

-**Step 3** Compute the posterior distribution of the conditional effect of a feature of metric on the performance of a method for a given accuracy and use the Markov Chain Monte Carlo (MCMC) sample to analyse the posterior distribution.
+**Step 3:** Compute the posterior distribution of the conditional effect of a feature of metric on the performance of a method for a given accuracy and use the Markov Chain Monte Carlo (MCMC) sample to analyse the posterior distribution.

-**Step 4** Evaluate MCMC representativeness, accuracy, and efficiency on the basis of constructing 4 different chains affiliated to 4 different initial values and use a high density interval (HDI) to summarise the posterior distribution to enable performance comparison of DRMs in terms of different features of metrics.
+**Step 4:** Evaluate MCMC representativeness, accuracy, and efficiency on the basis of constructing 4 different chains affiliated to 4 different initial values and use a high density interval (HDI) to summarise the posterior distribution to enable performance comparison of DRMs in terms of different features of metrics.

 ** MUBCOVID also establishes an optimized Variational Autoencoder (oVAE) as an optimal benchmarking method when the user is uncertain about which visualization feature to optimize in dimension reduction of single cell data.